-Similarly, an original balcony or balconette visible from the public right of way should not be removed or enclosed.
+Similarly, an original balcony or balconette should not be removed or enclosed.

-Caption: A balcony on a contributor in the Bluff Park Historic District.
+A balcony on a contributor in the Bluff Park Historic District.

 Railings and Supports

 The introduction of railings where they did not exist historically is not recommended.

 The introduction of railings where they did not exist historically is not recommended; however, should the addition of a railing be required for safety, please refer to appropriate section in Chapter 4: Architectural Style Guides for a compatible option.